XsF1re/KernBypass-Public/README.md

 kernel level jailbreak detection bypass

 ## Support Devices
-- iOS 14.x only supported on checkra1n devices
+- iOS 14.x only supported on checkra1n devices.
+NOT SUPPORTED unc0ver or taurine.
 - iOS12.0-14.x? (confirmed on iOS12.4 and above)
 - A7-A13
 - unc0ver or checkra1n (~ iOS 13.x)